ZahinMai/Clean-Up-Crew/controllers/test_spotter_comm/how_to_test.md

 The system runs in **Automated Mode** by default.

 1. **Press Play** in Webots.
-2. Wait 5 seconds for system initialization.
+2. Wait for system initialisation.
-3. The `SpotterTester` will automatically cycle through 5 scenarios.
+3. `SpotterTester` will automatically cycle through 5 scenarios.
 4. Watch the **Console** for real-time logs.
-5. Watch the **3D View** for robot behavior.
+5. Watch the **3D View** for robot behaviour (important!)

 ### Manual Override
 If you want to trigger tests one by one: